Get Immunized

 A lock () or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-COVID-19 is caused by a virus called Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
-It is caused by a strain of coronavirus not previously seen in humans.
-Coronaviruses, named for the crown-like spikes on their surfaces, are a large family of viruses, which circulate in humans and other animals such as pigs, bats, and cats.
+COVID-19 is an infection with a virus called Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
+COVID-19 is a strain of coronavirus not previously seen in humans.
+Coronaviruses are named for the crown-like spikes on their surfaces.

 SARS-CoV-2 is the third novel coronavirus to emerge in this century and infect humans (the original SARS outbreak emerged in China in 2003 and the Middle East Respiratory Syndrome Coronavirus emerged in Saudi Arabia in 2012).
-It was first reported in Wuhan, China, in December 2019.
+This third member of the coronavirus family was first reported in Wuhan, China, in December 2019.
 COVID-19 was declared a global pandemic by the World Health Organization in March 2020.
-The United States declared a public health emergency for the COVID-19 pandemic in March 2020 as well.
+The United States declared a public health emergency for the COVID-19 pandemic in March 2020.
+This emergency was rescinded on March 15, 2023.

 Symptoms of COVID-19 include:

-You should not get a coronavirus vaccine if you had a severe allergic reaction to any ingredient in the vaccine (you can find vaccine ingredients on the Moderna, Pfizer, Janssen, or Novavax fact sheets).
+You should not get a coronavirus vaccine if you had a severe allergic reaction to any ingredient in the vaccine (you can find vaccine ingredients on the Moderna, links to an external website, Pfizer, links to an external website, Janssen, links to an external website, or Novavax, links to an external website fact sheets).

 If you had a severe allergic reaction to a COVID-19 vaccine, you should not get an additional dose of that vaccine.
 Talk to your healthcare provider about getting an additional dose of another COVID-19 vaccine.